ziming/laravel-scrapingbee/README.md

 A PHP Laravel Package for [ScrapingBee](https://www.scrapingbee.com?fpr=php-laravel)

-Note: I no longer have an active subscription to scrapingbee, so you would have to help me test it.
+Note: I no longer have an active subscription to scrapingbee, while I would still continue to maintain and upgrade this package, you would have to help me test it.

 ## Installation